Ivan Moskvin (politician): Party and state functionary

 From November 1930 to February 1932 he was chief of the personnel sector, deputy chairman of the Supreme Soviet of the National Economy of the Soviet Union, and head of the group for the promotion of technical knowledge.
 From February 1932 to March 1934 he was chief of the personnel sector, a member of the board of the People's Commissariat of Heavy Industry of the Soviet Union, and the head of a group for the promotion of technical knowledge.

 From December 1927 he was a member of the Organizing Bureau of the Central Committee of the All-Union Communist Party (b) until January 1934 and a candidate member of the Secretariat of the Central Committee of the All-Union Communist Party (b) until October 1932.

 From March 1934 to November 1935 he was a member of the Bureau and head of the machine-building group of the Soviet Control Commission under the USSR SNK.
 From November 1935 to June 1937 he was head of the heavy industry group of the Commission of Soviet Control at the USSR SNK.

 Arrest and death

 Despite originally being an ally of Joseph Stalin, on June 14, 1937, Moskvin was arrested by the NKVD in Moscow.
 He was sentenced to death by the Military Board of the Supreme Court of the USSR on November 27, 1937, and shot the same day.
 He was buried in the Don Cemetery in Moscow.

 Ivan Moskvin was posthumously rehabilitated on July 11, 1956, and reinstated in the party in the same year.

 Family

-Sofya Aleksandrovna Dollar (1887–1938, in her first marriage she was married to Gleb Bokiy), from the family of Narodnaya Voly revolutionaries.
+His wife Sofya Aleksandrovna Dollar (1887–1938, in her first marriage she was married to Gleb Bokiy), from the family of Narodnaya Volya revolutionaries.
 They adopted a daughter, Oksana Ivanovna Bokiy (1916–1938), future wife of the writer Lev Razgon.